cjshelton/blog/_posts/2019-01-31-creating-the-blog.md

 jekyll new --blank \Blog
 ```

-Installation is fairly trivial, and there are good instructions on the Jekyll website for installing on different environments.
+Installation is fairly trivial, and there are good instructions on the Jekyll website for installation on different environments.
 [This article][github-pages-jekyll-config-url] is also useful as it describes how to configure your Gemfile specifically for hosting on GitHub Pages.

 ## Enabling GitHub Pages

-Turning your repo into a live website is pretty straight forward and can be done from the repo settings.
+Turning your repo into a live website is pretty straight forward, and can be done from the repo settings.

 {:#enablingGitHubPages}
 ![Enabling GitHub Pages for the repo][enabling-github-pages]

 I chose the master branch as the one that should be listened to for any changes.
 Representing my live code base, whenever any new commits are made to this branch, the code is automatically built and the Jekyll output published.
 I opted not to go for a theme as I wanted to write all of the styling myself, and have not hooked up the site to a custom domain as I am happy to take the free hosting and HTTPS from GitHub!

 _N.B.
-After initially enabling GitHub pages, it can take around 30 mins for the change to take affect, but subsequent changes are made live straight away._
+After initially enabling GitHub pages, it can take around 30 mins for the change to take effect, but subsequent changes are made live straight away._

 ## Creating the Walking Skeleton

-As I do with most projects (in and out of work), I always try start off with the most basic product and try to prove the whole build and release process first.
-Solving any issues with your build and release process is much easier when there are fewer variables involved - a very small code base lessens the chance that issues are being caused by your code.
+As I do with most projects (in and out of work), I always try to start off with the most basic product and use that to setup my local development environment and prove the whole build and release process.
+Having both of these in place early makes development a smoother and more efficient experience.
+Solving issues with your envorironment or release process is much easier when there are fewer variables involved -- a small code base lessens the chance that any early issues are being caused by your code.

+#### Setting up my Local Dev Environment

+The first step involved creating the Git repo and pointing it at my newly scaffolded Jekyll project.
+I followed the Jekyll tutorial to get the basic configuration in place and have my basic site running on a local server using the Jekyll `serve`{:.code-inline} command.
+This command optionally takes in a few arguments to configure the application on start-up, and because I am using the bundler, I needed to prefix the command with `bundle exec`{:.code-inline}.
+I quickly realised that having a script to start my site locally would be useful.
+I created a shell script which first cleans the output `_site`{:.code-inline} directory, thens fire up Chrome on the expected port before finally spinning up the site locally with my specific configuration.
+The script is available in my repo as `sh-serve.command`{:.code-inline}.

+#### Proving the Build &amp; Release Process

-As a Walking Skelton, along with the required Jekyll config, I chose a simple `index.html`{:.code-inline} page with a basic nav and footer.
-I merged this branch into my master branch to kick off a Jekyll build of my site.
+As a Walking Skelton, I chose to deploy a simple `index.html`{:.code-inline} page with a basic nav and footer.
+I merged these changes into my master branch to kick off a Jekyll build of my site in GitHub Pages.
 This highlighted an issue with my Gemfile.
 After fixing that, my changes were live.

 ## Styling and Structure

 Once I had proved my build and release process, I got on with designing the general theme and structure of the blog, making use of the Jekyll features listed above to reduce the need for duplication and to make it as easy as possible to make future edits.
 The main ways I achieved this was to use Layouts, Includes and Data Files.

-### Layouts
+#### Layouts

 One of the main benefits I have found from using a static site generator is being able to define layout pages and use them to structure pages in a more readable and maintainable way.

-I created a Main layout page to act as the base HTML for all pages, containing placeholders for the header, nav, body and footer content, defined using Liquid syntax.
-This means that all pages are based off the same HTML, ensuring consistency in the event of any changes.
+I created a Main layout page to act as the base HTML for all pages, containing placeholders for the header, nav, body and footer content, included using Liquid syntax.
+This means that all pages are based on the same HTML, ensuring consistency in the event of any changes.

 {:.code-block}
 {% raw %}